John 6:45

 But for those who do continue to follow

-Jesus, Peter is a good example of why we continue to follow Him, and the
+Jesus, Peter is a good example of why we continue to follow Him.
+The confession

 the needs of your soul the way that the words of Christ can do.
 If you fail,